alfieyfc/alfieyfc.github.io/docs/privacy.md

 ### Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your contact email].
+If you have any questions about this Privacy Policy, please contact us at alfieyfc@gmail.com.